B. Carroll Reece: Return to the House

 Reece thus returned to Congress, serving until 1947, when he stepped down to devote his full energies to serving as chairman of the Republican National Committee, a position he had held since 1946.

 An adamant conservative, Reece generally opposed the New Deal during the presidency of Franklin D. Roosevelt along with Progressive initiatives such as Federal wage and price controls.
 He was also an isolationist, according to Sampson, and a non-interventionist prior to World War II and voted against the Lend-Lease Act.
 A supporter of civil rights, he advocated the passage of federal anti-lynching legislation and anti-poll tax measures.

 A member of the conservative "Old Guard" faction of the Republican Party, Reece was a strong supporter of Ohio Senator Robert A. Taft, the leader of the GOP's conservative wing.
 In 1948 and 1952 Reece was a leading supporter of Taft's candidacy for the Republican presidential nomination; however, Taft lost the nomination both times to moderate Republicans from New York.

 Reece was the Republican nominee for an open Senate seat in 1948, but lost to Democratic Congressman Estes Kefauver, who had unseated incumbent Democrat Tom Stewart in the party primary.
-Kefauver carried the support of the influential editor Edward J. Meeman of the now-defunct Memphis Press-Scimitar, who had for years fought to topple the Edward "Boss" Crump political machine in Memphis.
+Kefauver carried the support of the influential editor Edward J. Meeman of the Memphis Press-Scimitar, who had for years fought to topple the Edward "Boss" Crump political machine in Memphis.
 Crump supported Stewart.